trhussain/ECE143---gang-beasts-/README.md

 ## Additional Notes

 Thank you for the Quarter!
-It was really enjoyable and I learned a lot in reference to Python, and I hope to always learn more!
+It was really enjoyable and we learned a lot in reference to Python, and we hope to always learn more!